• Skip to primary navigation

 May 11, 2018 by Max Geyer 16 Comments

 WHS Legislation is NOT about Safety it’s about Culture.
 I asked a couple of managers the other day what they thought the WHS legislation was about.
-You see, my client had asked me to make sure that … [Read more...] about WHS Legislation is NOT about Safety it’s about Culture
+You see, my client had asked me to make sure that their managers knew of their legal compliance obligations – a fairly typical request often from … [Read more...] about WHS Legislation is NOT about Safety it’s about Culture

 Filed Under: Just Culture, Max Geyer, Safety Culture, Safety Legislation, Social Psychology of Risk Tagged With: culture, Legislation, Safety, whs Legislation